FHantke/brave-browser-wiki/Wallet-support-FAQ.md

 Brave Wallet is a self custody wallet and therefore we cannot currently pay to it for the user rev-share for ads.
 We would need to KYC/AML your address and may also need a money transmitter license to do so.

 For tipping, we are planning to implement on-chain P2P tipping.
 There are some things to work through including high Ethereum gas fees and no anonymity on Ethereum.
 After we have Solana support we will likely add this pretty quickly.

+# I want to create a new wallet but I don't have a password for the existing wallet

+If you've lost your password, or don't remember ever creating a wallet, and you are trying to upgrade to the new Brave Wallet, then the best option is to simply not import from the existing wallet.

+To do that click on the "Get Started" button from brave://wallet and then on the 2nd screen at the bottom, select "I’ve lost my password and recovery phrase, create a new wallet."